clokep/relapse/docs/usage/configuration/config_documentation.md

 When a user wishes to add a phone number to their account, we need to verify that they actually own that phone number, which requires sending them a text message (SMS).
-Currently Synapse does not support sending those texts itself and instead delegates the task to an identity server.
+Currently Relapse does not support sending those texts itself and instead delegates the task to an identity server.
 The base URI for the identity server to be used is specified by the `account_threepid_delegates.msisdn` option.

-If this is left unspecified, Synapse will not allow users to add phone numbers to their account.
+If this is left unspecified, Relapse will not allow users to add phone numbers to their account.

 (Servers handling the these requests must answer the `/requestToken` endpoints defined by the Matrix Identity Service API [specification](https://matrix.org/docs/spec/identity_service/latest).)

-*Deprecated in Synapse 1.64.0*: The `email` option is deprecated.
+*Deprecated in Relapse 1.64.0*: The `email` option is deprecated.

-*Removed in Synapse 1.66.0*: The `email` option has been removed.
+*Removed in Relapse 1.66.0*: The `email` option has been removed.
-If present, Synapse will report a configuration error on startup.
+If present, Relapse will report a configuration error on startup.

 Example configuration:
 ```yaml